ramondelgadillo/Spendly/README.md

-# 💸 Spendly – Expense Tracker Web App
+# Spendly – Expense Tracker Web App

 Spendly is a simple and modern expense tracking web application built with FastAPI, SQLite, Jinja2, Bootstrap 5, and vanilla JavaScript.
 It lets users log, view, edit, and delete expenses with ease, all within a responsive and clean user interface enhanced by interactive features.

-## ✨ Features
+## Features

-- ➕ Add new expenses with description, amount, category, and auto timestamp
+- Add new expenses with description, amount, category, and auto timestamp
-- 🔁 Edit or delete existing expenses with confirmation prompts
+- Edit or delete existing expenses with confirmation prompts
-- 📅 View all expenses in a sortable table
+- View all expenses in a sortable table
-- 💰 See **total spending** and a **category breakdown**
+- See **total spending** and a **category breakdown**
-- 🔍 Instantly filter expenses by category with client-side filtering using vanilla JavaScript
+- Instantly filter expenses by category with client-side filtering using vanilla JavaScript
-- 🌓 Dark-mode-friendly UI with Bootstrap 5 styling
+- Dark-mode UI with Bootstrap 5 styling
-- ⚡ Blazing fast backend using FastAPI

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 - **Python** with [FastAPI](https://fastapi.tiangolo.com/)
 - **SQLite** database via SQLAlchemy ORM